junglok/tem-docs/docs/service/tools.md

 ## [**CryoSPARC**](../apps/cryosparc.md)

 **Description**
-> A state of the art scientific software platform for cryo-electron microscopy (cryo-EM) used in research and drug discovery pipelines.
+> A state-of-the-art scientific software platform for cryo-electron microscopy (cryo-EM), used in research and drug discovery pipelines.

 **URL**
 > [https://cryosparc.com](https://cryosparc.com)

 ???+ tip "Remarks on CryoSPARC"

-    Running CryoSPARC instance is provided per each Research Group basis on their scratch directory (/tem/scratch/__GroupDir__/.cryosparc).
+    Each research group gets its own running CryoSPARC instance in its scratch directory (/tem/scratch/__GroupDir__/.cryosparc).
-    For more details, please refer to [CryoSPARC](../apps/cryosparc.md)
+    For more details, see [CryoSPARC](../apps/cryosparc.md).

 ## **CTFFind4**

 **Description**
-> A new version of ctffind (a program for finding CTFs of electron micrographs) that should run significantly faster than CTFFind3 and may give slightly improved results when processing data from detectors other than scanned photographic film.
+> A new version of ctffind (a program for finding the CTFs of electron micrographs) that runs significantly faster than CTFFind3 and may give slightly better results when processing data from detectors other than scanned photographic film.

 **URL**
 > [https://grigoriefflab.umassmed.edu/ctffind4](https://grigoriefflab.umassmed.edu/ctffind4)